sictweb/bti425-2020/notes/week09-future.md

 ### Topics

-Highlights from this week's topics will be presented in the computer-lab class/session.
+Highlights from this week's topics:

+A couple of weeks ago, we had a [brief and gentle introduction to an Angular service](https://bti425.ca/notes/angular-services-intro).
+Today, we add more coverage of this important topic.

 [Angular Service Introduction](angular-services-intro) - The topic notes for this week, with links to external authoritative resources.

-[Angular Service Example](angular-services-example) - A supporting example, explaining the "Code Example" for Week 9.
+[Angular Service Example](angular-services-example) - A supporting code example.

 [Angular service and the Teams API](angular-services-teams-api) - Information about using the Teams API from an Angular service.

+[Angular Debugging Introduction](angular-debug-intro) - A brief introduction to debugging in Angular.